- What personal information do we collect from the people that visit our website?

 We use regular Malware Scanning.

 Your personal information is contained behind secured networks and is accessible only by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
-In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.
+In addition, all sensitive/credit information you supply is encrypted via Transport Layer Security (TLS) technology.

 We implement a variety of security measures when you place an order, enter, submit, or access your information to maintain the safety of your personal information.